pangxueyu233/Hox-regulating-rolling-behavior-in-oniscidea/Figure6_Making.md

-# Figure5 mkaing and Code of analysing
+# Figure5 making and Code of analysing

 ## Quantifying the counts of Homogenous HOX genes in samples